xan105/Achievement-Watcher/README.md

 If you have enabled the *souvenir* option, a screenshot will be taken<br />
 and saved in your pictures folder `"Pictures\[Game Name]\[Game Name] - [Achievement Name].png"`<br />

-🚑 Not seeing any notification ?
+### 🚑 Not seeing any notification ?
 Quick fix :
 - try to set your game to Window borderless.
-- try to disable the automatic game and fullscreen rule in focus assistant
+- try to disable the automatic game **and** fullscreen rule in focus assistant (Win10)<br/>
+  or set them to priority and make sure that the UWP appID you are using is in your priority list (By default the two Xbox appID used are in it).
 - try to set checkIfProcessIsRunning to false in `%appdata%/Achievement Watcher/options.ini`

 Oh and make sure `watchdog.exe` is running.<br />